DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Test Cases: Number and Energy Density Conservation

 \subsection{Elastically Colliding Spheres}

-\fref{fig: hard sphere frac num den frac eng den} shows the the change in hard sphere number and energy density as a function of time for the test described in \sref{subsec: hard spheres}.
+\fref{fig: hard sphere frac num den frac eng den} shows the change in hard sphere number and energy density as a function of time for the test described in \sref{subsec: hard spheres}.
+The two plots in \fref{fig: hard sphere frac num den frac eng den} are almost identical as energy density $e$ is proportional to number density $n$, with them being related by $e=\bar{p^0}n$, where $\bar{p^0}$ is the mean energy per particle.